firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

     SceneDetails TEXT
    );
    ```
     The previous code example creates a table named `levels`, and defines each of the columns with a name and data type.
-For more information about the kinds of data that Firebolt supports, see [Data types](../../sql_reference/data-types.md).
+For more information about the data types that Firebolt supports, see [Data types](../../sql_reference/data-types.md).

 2. Run COPY FROM.